-If any works are required within 7 m of the stand of Fallopia japonica (Japanese Knotweed), a method statement will be required before these works can proceed.
+If any works are required within 7 m of the invasive species, a method statement will be required before the works can proceed.

-It is suggested that a treatment regime (spraying with an appropriate herbicide) is undertaken to prevent further spread of this invasive species.
+It is suggested that a treatment regime (spraying with an appropriate herbicide) is undertaken to prevent further spread of these invasive species.